Form 1

 1.6.6 Osmosis

-Osmosis - Passage of molecules through a semi-permeable membrane from a weak to a strong solution
+Osmosis - Passage of molecules through a semi-permeable membrane from a weak to a strong solution1.7.0 Pressure

 Devices which apply Paschal’s principle - Hydraulic jack, hydraulic press